This Is The Future Of Interoffice Mail

 All this will likely impact the way we manage mail delivery in the workplace.

-Mail delivery has come a long way since the U.S. Postal Service first introduced airmail 100 years ago.
+Interoffice mail delivery has come a long way since the U.S. Postal Service first introduced airmail 100 years ago.
 And in the past few decades, since the development of modern-day email changed communication forever and the founding of Amazon revolutionized package delivery.

 No one knows for sure what’s coming next —but whatever it is, we’d better be ready to adapt.